contrueCT/MiraMate-v2/README.md

 # Mira (小梦) - Intelligent Emotional Companion System

+> **🚧 Project Under Reconstruction 🚧**
+>
+> **⚠️ Important Notice:** This project is currently undergoing major reconstruction, migrating from Microsoft AutoGen v0.4 framework to LangChain framework.
+The current code is in an **unusable state** and should not be used in production environments.

 A modern AI emotional companion system that integrates desktop client, intelligent visual effects, and configuration management.
-Built with Microsoft AutoGen v0.4 and ChromaDB, **featuring decades-level conversation memory capabilities and millisecond-level retrieval speed**, providing a complete desktop application experience that makes AI companionship more vivid and personalized.
+Built with LangChain and ChromaDB, **featuring decades-level conversation memory capabilities and millisecond-level retrieval speed**, providing a complete desktop application experience that makes AI companionship more vivid and personalized.

-🎉 **Now officially released!** Includes complete desktop client, Web API, and configuration management features, ready for stable operation.
+⚠️ **Under Reconstruction!** Currently migrating from AutoGen architecture to LangChain architecture, temporarily unavailable.

 ## ✨ Core Features